 HOSW recognises the need for transparency of disclosure of potential conflicts of interest by

 acknowledging these relationships in publications and presentations.

 For an example of a disclosure of interest/ethical statement please see below.

 Dr Smith has received funding from Metabolism Corp.
 No pharmaceutical grants were received in the development of this study.

 Note: If accepted into the program you will be requested to include a disclosure of interest slide into your presentation or include such statements in your poster.

 Notification of Acceptance and Registration

-Notifications of acceptance will be sent via e-mail to the submitting author by 29 June, 2018.
+Notifications of acceptance will be sent via e-mail to the submitting author.
 Abstracts submitted for oral presentations that cannot be accommodated within the program will be considered and reviewed for a poster presentation.